Friday, March 28, 2025

 Description

 The world has experienced numerous democratic, anti-democratic, colonial, and anti-colonial waves over the past three centuries.
-During such times of social upheaval, the state has undergone multiple and significant transformations–in its political, theoretical, and legal dimensions, along with its actual structural life.
-These changes often unfold in moments of acute global crises, giving rise to world-historical, epoch-defining turns.
-Analyzing these historically disorienting events in real-time presents complex challenges, as the analyst is simultaneously subject to the often violent experience of living within social, economic, and political rupture.
+During these times of social upheaval, the state has been repeatedly transformed–in its political, theoretical, and legal dimensions, along with its actual structural life.
+Such changes generally unfold in moments of acute global crises, giving rise to world-historical, epoch-defining turns.
+Making sense of these historically disorienting events in real-time is a complex challenge, as the analyst is simultaneously subject to the often violent experience of living within social, economic, and political rupture.

-In his remarks, Professor Yazier Henry will address how legal and policy professionals might approach contextualizing the complex nature of the state.
-He aims to draw critical attention to the state’s coercive and disciplinary power, its humanist transformations, and the manifold social and economic consequences at hand.
-Intellectuals, lawyers, and policy professionals caught in the eye of history-making storms can attain no objective freedom or exception from their professional, ethical, and democratic responsibilities.
+In his remarks, Professor Yazier Henry will address how legal and policy professionals can contextualize the complex nature of the state.
+He will draw critical attention to the state’s coercive and disciplinary power, its humanist transformations, and the manifold social and economic consequences at hand.
+Intellectuals, lawyers, and policy professionals caught in the eye of history-making storms can attain no objective freedom or exception from their democratic responsibilities.
 Rather, the only way out is through.

 Speaker

 Yazier Henry is a Professor of Teaching and Public Policy at the University of Michigan’s Gerald R. Ford School of Public Policy.
-He is a transdisciplinary scholar, theorist, strategist, political analyst, professional human rights advocate, and a public intellectual.
-He has written and published on the political economy of social voice, official violence, historical memory, identity, peace processes, international transitional justice, and international humanitarian law.
-His current research, writing, and teaching foci are on liberatory statism, developmental statism, and how structural, systemic, and administrative violent continuities come to be institutionalized during post-colonial and oppressive systemic transitions to constitutional democracies.
+He is a transdisciplinary scholar, theorist, strategist, political analyst, professional human rights advocate, and public intellectual.
+He has written and published on the political economy of social voice, official violence, historical memory, identity, peace processes, transitional justice, and international humanitarian law.
+His current research, writing, and teaching focus on liberatory statism, developmental statism, and how structural, systemic, and administrative violence comes to be institutionalized during post-colonial and oppressive systemic transitions to constitutional democracies.